eclipse-tractusx/portal-assets/docs/developer/Technical Documentation/Operator Wallet Setup/Initial Setup.md

 Before executing the scripts please make sure that there is no company_application entry with the company_id matching the id from aboves query.

-After you ensured that no company_application exists for the operator company the following scripts need to be executed
+After you ensured that no company_application exists for the operator company, the following scripts need to be executed:

 ```sql